Travel-Eze Side Effects

 Generic Name: dimenhydrinate

-Note: This document contains side effect information about dimenhydrinate.
-Some of the dosage forms listed on this page may not apply to the brand name Travel-Eze.
+Note: This page contains side effects data for the generic drug dimenhydrinate.
+It is possible that some of the dosage forms included below may not apply to the brand name Travel-Eze.

 For the Consumer

 Applies to dimenhydrinate: oral solution, oral tablets, parenteral injection

 Drowsiness, headache, blurred vision, tinnitus, dryness of the mouth and respiratory passages, incoordination, palpitation, dizziness, hypotension.